-Mousuni Island Weekend Tour Guide – After Lockdown 2020
+Mousuni Island Tour Guide – Weekend Destinations Near Kolkata

-In this Mousuni Island Tour Guide, we will discuss Mousuni Island Hotels, Transportation options, the best time to visit the place, etc so that you can easily plan a weekend trip from Kolkata.
-Also, there are few tips at the end to make your experience better.
+In this Mousuni Island Tour Guide, we will discuss Mousuni Island Hotels, Transportation options, the best time to visit the place, etc, so that you can easily plan a weekend trip from Kolkata.
+Also, there are a few tips at the end to make your experience better.

 Being a remote island, this place offers a lot of greenery, less pollution, and a different flavor altogether.
 If you are tired of your regular hustle-bustle and want a very quick relaxation before joining work on Monday, just visit Mousuni Island on a Saturday, spend a night, and gather much-needed power rest to fuel another month or so.